dazuma/toys/toys-core/README.md

 ### Install Toys

-Toys requires Ruby 2.3 or later.
-(JRuby is not currently supported.)

 Install the **toys-core** gem using:

     $ gem install toys-core

 You may also install the **toys** gem, which brings in **toys-core** as a dependency.

+Toys-Core requires Ruby 2.3 or later.

+Most parts of Toys-Core work on JRuby.
+However, JRuby is not recommended for command line tools in general because of startup performance and other issues.

 ### Create a new executable